celery/celery/docs/django/first-steps-with-django.rst

     # views.py
     def create_user(request):
-        # Note: this is a simplified example, in reality you should use a form
+        # Note: this is a simplified example
+        # in reality you should use a form
         user = User.objects.create(username=request.POST['username'])
         send_email.delay(user.pk)
         return HttpResponse('User created')